(Photo Credit: Bumble Dee / Shutterstock.com)

 11. Converter Plugs

 Converter plugs are another item to put on the top of your must-pack list.
 The voltage in the U.S. is 120V and in France, it’s 220V, which means that the plugs are different.
-You can buy sets of them with multiple plugs to charge your computer, tablets, or cell phones.
+You can buy sets of them with multiple plugs to charge your computer, tablet, or cell phone.

 12. Power Bank